w3c/wot-marketing/material/wot_explainer_notes.md

 screenshots of which are shown below.
 However, the images in the storyboard are only meant to be suggestive, and the text may not match the current script, below.

+The original text had some issues so some revised text is suggested below in "Alt" sub-bullets.

 ## Scene 1
 ![Scene01](script_images/Scene01.png)
 * Spoken: